-The solicitation process set forth in this Section 38.4 is not the process for offering a Market Participant’s Generator that is in a Mothball Outage, an ICAP Ineligible Forced Outage, or has been mothballed since before May 1, 2015 as a proposed Generator Deactivation Solution.
-Such Generator may be offered as a Generator Deactivation Solution by submitting a statement of intent to participate in the Generator Deactivation Process in accordance with Section 38.5 and satisfying the other requirements of that Section.
+The solicitation process set forth in this Section 38.4 is not the process for offering a Market Participant’s Generator that is in a Mothball Outage, an ICAP Ineligible Forced Outage, or has been mothballed since before May 1, 2015 as a proposed Short-Term Reliability Process Solution.
+Such Generator may be offered as a Short-Term Reliability Process Solution by submitting a statement of intent to participate as a proposed Short-Term Reliability Process Solution in accordance with Section 38.5 and satisfying the other requirements of that Section.

-38.4.2 In response to the ISO’s solicitation of proposed Generator Deactivation Solutions:
+38.4.2 In response to the ISO’s solicitation of proposed Short-Term Reliability Process Solutions:

-38.4.2.1 The Responsible Transmission Owner must submit a proposed Generator Deactivation Solution.
-The proposed solution must, to the extent practicable, completely address the Generator Deactivation Reliability Need and satisfy the project information requirements in Sections 31.2.4.4.1, 31.2.4.4.2, and 31.2.6.5.1.1 of Attachment Y of the ISO OATT.
-The Responsible Transmission Owner’s proposed Generator Deactivation Solution may include transmission, demand response, or generation resources; provided, however, only the ISO may enter into an RMR Agreement with a Generator to address the Generator Deactivation Reliability Need.
+38.4.2.1 The Responsible Transmission Owner must submit a proposed Short-Term Reliability Process Solution.
+The proposed solution must, to the extent practicable, completely address the Short-Term Reliability Process Need and satisfy the project information requirements in Sections 31.2.4.4.1, 31.2.4.4.2, and 31.2.6.5.1.1 of Attachment Y of the ISO OATT.
+The Responsible Transmission Owner’s proposed Short-Term Reliability Process Solution may include transmission, demand response, or generation resources; provided, however, only the ISO may enter into an RMR Agreement with a Generator to address the Short-Term Reliability Process Need.
 The Responsible Transmission Owner may only allocate and recover under the ISO OATT the costs of a transmission solution in accordance with the requirements in Sections 38.22 and 38.23.
-If the Generator Deactivation Reliability Need is only a reliability need on non-BPTFs, then the Responsible Transmission Owner must submit a permanent Generator Deactivation Solution.
-If the ISO determines, after considering input from the Responsible Transmission Owner, that the Responsible Transmission Owner’s proposed Generator Deactivation Solution is an interim solution, then the Responsible Transmission Owner must also submit a conceptual permanent solution to address the Generator Deactivation Reliability Need.
+If a Generator Deactivation Reliability Need is only a reliability need on non-BPTFs, then the Responsible Transmission Owner must submit a permanent Short-Term Reliability Process Solution.
+If the ISO determines, after considering input from the Responsible Transmission Owner, that the Responsible Transmission Owner’s proposed Short-Term Reliability Process Solution is an interim solution, then the Responsible Transmission Owner must also submit a conceptual permanent solution to address the Short-Term Reliability Process Need.

-38.4.2.2 Any Developer may submit a proposed market-based Generator Deactivation Solution.
-A market-based Generator Deactivation Solutions may include generation, transmission, or demand response solutions and must satisfy the project information requirements in Section 31.2.4.6 of Attachment Y of the ISO OATT.
+38.4.2.2 Any Developer may submit a proposed market-based Short-Term Reliability Process Solution.
+A market-based Short-Term Reliability Process Solution may include generation, transmission, or demand response solutions and must satisfy the project information requirements in Section 31.2.4.6 of Attachment Y of the ISO OATT.
 Market-based solutions are not eligible for cost recovery under Rate Schedule 8 to the ISO Services Tariff, or Rate Schedules 14 or 16 to the ISO OATT.

-38.4.2.3 Any Developer may submit a proposed new Generator that requires an RMR Agreement to operate as a temporary Generator Deactivation Solution.
+38.4.2.3 Any Developer may submit a proposed new Generator that requires an RMR Agreement to operate as a temporary Short-Term Reliability Process Solution.
 A proposed new Generator that requires an RMR Agreement must satisfy the project information requirements in Sections 31.2.4.8.1 and 31.2.4.8.2 of Attachment Y of the ISO OATT.